Funcke/Tavern/README.md

-# CashApp
+# Tavern

-CashApp is a web-based management tool for catering at events.
+Tavern is a web-based management tool for catering at events.

 ## Products & Tables
 As an event often provides tables for its guests, orders taken there are categorized by table to ensure a fast and flexible delivery of the desided products.